Workplace-based assessment program

 The workplace-based assessment comprises:

-- EASL suite of tools
+- early assessment for safety and learning (EASL) suite of tools

 Early assessment for safety and learning